Package 'spatsoc'

 Description

 edge_nn returns edge lists defined by the nearest neighbour.
-The function accepts a data.table with relocation data, individual identifiers and a threshold argument.
+The function expects a data.table with relocation data, individual identifiers and a threshold argument.
 The threshold argument is used to specify the criteria for distance between points which defines a group.
 Relocation data should be in two columns representing the X and Y coordinates.

 Usage